 That said, the probation officer may still report the violation whenever he or she believes the probationer has absconded.
 Some officers may give a probationer a couple of weeks to notify them of an address change.
 Some may only give a few days.
 And typically, if the report deals with absconding, the PO will recommend revocation of probation in court.

 The probation officer’s recommendation holds great weight during a probation violation hearing.
 Since they interact most frequently with the probationer, judges tend to give great deference to what the PO reports.
 All the arguments and contentions listed above should be brought to the court’s attention in an attempt to reduce the sentence.
-Even if the PO recommends revocation and the judge finds a violation, it is still within the judge’s discretion to issue a different sentence other than revocation.
+Even if the PO recommends revocation and the judge finds a violation, it is still within the judge’s discretion to issue a different sentence.